Capital Gains Tax Rate Calculator Australia: Complete Guide

 Taxable Gain = (Sale Price - Cost Base - Expenses) × Applicable Discount

-Capital Gains Tax Rates in Australia
+Rates in Australia

 CGT in Australia is calculated based on your marginal income tax rate.
 For assets held longer than 12 months, a 50% discount applies to individuals, while superannuation funds receive a 33.33% discount.
 Companies, however, are not eligible for the discount.

-A Capital Gains Tax Australia Calculator is an essential tool for investors.
-It simplifies complex calculations by factoring in sale prices, cost bases, and applicable discounts.
+TaxCap Capital Gains Tax Australia Calculator is an essential tool for investors.
+The app simplifies complex calculations by factoring in sale prices, cost bases, and applicable discounts.
 This tool is especially useful for handling multiple CGT events across different asset types.

-Benefits of Using a CGT Calculator
+Benefits of Using a Calculator

 • Saves time and reduces errors.